mnaciakkok/PlaSa/README.md

     url: "https://perplexity.ai"
   }```

+## Scoring:
+The top 3 highest-scoring tools are returned.
+The scoring weights are:

+Category match: 3 points
+Description match: 2 points
+Name match: 1 point
+Effectiveness score: 0.5 weight multiplier

-What needs to be done (very briefly):
+## What needs to be done (very briefly):

 1. Extract search keywords from survey and use them instead of the hard-coded keywords.
 2. Use semantic matching instead of strict keyword matching for the search.